Cyfrin/OpenPositions/positions/audit_team_manager.md

 - Passion for team member growth.
 - Interest in the cryptocurrency and web3 industry.
 - Proficiency in roadmap planning.
-- Motivated to contribute to the web3 space.
+- Motivated to contribute to the web3 space

 Cyfrin is an Equal Opportunity Employer committed to diversity and inclusivity.

 If you're passionate about blockchain and web3 technologies and are ready to lead a dynamic team in a fast-paced, innovative company, we encourage you to apply today.
-Join us as Audit Team Manager at Cyfrin, and let's build cool shit together!
+Join us as Audit Team Manager at Cyfrin, and let's build the web3 we promised!

+## What we offer
+- 100% remote
+- $130,000 - $225,000 USD
+- Stock options
+- Gym reimbursement
+- Health benefits (USA only)

-To apply, send resume to hiring@cyfrin.io.
+To apply, send resume to hiring@cyfrin.io, with the title `AUDIT MANAGER` in the subject line.
+And then, and please highlight your engineering management experience.